 When you’re dealing with both bipolar disorder and substance abuse, it’s known as a dual diagnosis.
 Treating co-occurring disorders isn’t something you can do on your own.
 Simply detoxing from alcohol or other drugs isn’t enough.

 Treatment for a dual diagnosis should be done by professional behavior and substance abuse counselors at a certified addiction treatment center.
-That’s because these addiction and mental health professionals know understand integrated treatment—treating both issues at the same time.
+That’s because these addiction and mental health professionals know and understand integrated treatment—treating both issues at the same time.
 Only treating one opens the door for relapse and a return to the cycle of mental health issues and addiction.

 Here are some of the ways bipolar disorder is treated, which can be incorporated into drug addiction treatment as well: